ESIPFed/science-on-schema.org/guides/DraftVariableRecommendation.md

 # Recommendations

-schema.org is not designed as an ontology to describe scientific data.
-It is intended to support basic data discovery and initial evaluation.
-The PropertyValue entity in schema.org provides a basic framework for  description of variables.
 For many purposes, the PropertyID specified in a schema:ProperyValue instance can be a URI that references an in-depth property description such as that included with CF names, or a Scientific Variables Ontology instance.
 Communities can define standard reference resources that provide variable definitions to be used for information interchange.

 For situations where it is not practical to have a registry of variable definitions, there are two options.
 1. Use other schema.org properties like measurementTechnique and valueReference.
 If standard measurement protocols are defined an registered, these can be identified via http URI's in the measurementTechnique.
 Other properties of the measurement could be included as valueReference/PropertyValue instances in the variableMeasured property.